 like a breeze.
 The water slightly evaporated (did NOT steam) when broiling.

-moisture to the oven to keep the food juicy and succulent.
+amount of moisture to the oven to keep the food juicy and succulent.

 That is when I decided to trademark my broiler-roaster pan invention as